jollyjerr/knowledge/math/calculus/optimization.md

 2. Find all critical points
 3. Compute the value of the function at all critical points
 4. MAX(all_values) for global max and MIN(all_values) for global min

+## Finding optimal solutions to problems

+Finding the global max and min can solve real world problems, like minimizing costs and maximizing profits or minimizing transportation time.

+1. Understand the problem.
+What is unknown?
+What are the given quantities?
+2. Draw a diagram if possible.
+3. Introduce notation.
+Ex: A = area, x = width, y = length
+4. Express what you are trying to max/min in terms of the other symbols.
+Ex: A=xy
+5. If there's too many variables, see if you can relate them.
+Ex: 2x+2y=100
+6. Find the absolute max or min value using calculus.
+7. Take your value back to the original problem and produce a correct answer.
+   (plug x into the relation, for example)